julianotebinka/interascout/README.md

 ### Installing

 This one is simple :).

 Clone this repository to your local machine.

-Run npm install in the downloaded folder.
+Run 'npm install' in the downloaded folder.

-And that's it.
+And that's it. :sunglasses:

 ## Local running

 Serverless Framework allows you to invoke functions locally.
 I included a sample.json file mocking a path parameter to replicate the scenario when invoking this service via API calls.
 To run locally:

 List available scrapers:
-serverless invoke local --function getScrapers
+'serverless invoke local --function getScrapers'

-Scraper service (that will scrape Flamengo's website): serverless invoke local --function scrape --path .\sample.json
+Scraper service (that will scrape Flamengo's website):
+'serverless invoke local --function scrape --path .\sample.json'

 ## Deployment

 Just hit:
-serverless deploy
+'serverless deploy'

 And there you go.
+Serverless Framework will use AWS CloudFormation to create all necessary resources, including an API in AWS API Gateway connected to the Lambda functions deployed. :scream:

 Naturally you will have to setup AWS environment and credentials to make it work.

 ## Authors